wyl1253/FTP4RM/README.md

 # FTP4RM
-Fast Trajectory Planner with Reinforcement Learning-Based Joint Space Controller for Robotic Manipulator
+Fast Trajectory Planner with a Reinforcement Learning-Based Controller for Robotic Manipulators This repository will be published soon.